-- Working to achieve nation-to-nation relations guided by the spirit and intent of the Royal Proclamation of 1763. - Eliminating power differentials in decision-making; genuine cooperation can only take place where there is a meeting of equals. - Teaching and learning must be as an interactive sharing of knowledge; students should not be viewed as passive recipients of knowledge. - Support for teacher-led, teacher-created resources, workshops and in-services by the Ministry of Education. - Sharing successes of reconciliation with community.
+- Working to achieve nation-to-nation relations guided by the spirit and intent of the Royal Proclamation of 1763. - Eliminating power differentials in decision-making; genuine cooperation can only take place where there is a meeting of equals. - Teaching and learning must be as an interactive sharing of knowledge; students should not be viewed

-- Understanding resilience as building capacity for children and youth to overcome risks from the legacy of colonization. - Working with allies to implement the Calls to Action of the Truth and Reconciliation Commission in our schools, districts and curricula. - Celebrating the diversity, strength, leadership and beauty of Canada's Indigenous peoples.
+- Working with allies to implement the Calls to Action of the Truth and Reconciliation Commission in our schools, districts and curricula. - Celebrating the diversity, strength, leadership and beauty of Canada's Indigenous peoples.